Dynamic cross-scale wavelet coherence: Introduction

+One contribution of this paper is the decomposition of a multichannel nonstationary wavelet process into scale-specific stochastic processes, which we refer to as \underline{subprocesses}.
+Under our proposed framework, the time series $\{X_t^{(p)}\}_t$ is decomposed into subprocesses $\{X_{j,t}^{(p)}\}_{j,t}$, so that $X_t^{(p)}=\sum_{j=1}^{\infty} X_{j,t}^{(p)}$.
+Here, the scale-1 subprocess $X_{1,t}^{(p)}$ captures high-frequency, finer features of the time series, while the larger scale-$j$ subprocess captures low-frequency, coarser features.
+This subprocess representation is central to our construction as it allows us to examine multiscale dependence across different components of multichannel EEG signals and to identify how fluctuations in longer-term dynamics in one channel may impact the amplitude of shorter-term dynamics, or vice versa, in another channel.
+Thus, the proposed framework establishes the concept of \underline{evolving cross-scale dependence} in multivariate time series (see Figure \ref{fig:eegplot}).

+Relaxing the orthogonality constraint to allow dependence between $X_{j,t}^{(p)}$ and $X_{j',t}^{(q)}$ at scales $j\ne j'$ may appear to be a simple extension, but it presents several theoretical challenges.
+Once cross-scale orthogonality is removed, the usual scale-specific spectra and covariances are no longer sufficient to characterize the dependence structure.
+It is therefore necessary to provide rigorous definitions of the dual-scale local wavelet spectrum, dual-scale local cross-covariance and coherency.
+Moreover, because the target dependence structure is enlarged, one has to overcome the challenge of building mean-square consistent estimators capable to extract fundamentally more information from the same amount of data than currently existing same-scale estimators.

-The proposed framework also provides the theory for (a.) defining the cross-scale local wavelet spectrum, cross-scale local cross-covariance and cross-correlation; and (b.) rigorous inference on these unknown quantities.
-The primary contribution of our proposed framework is that it can help us to measure and estimate the cross-scale dependence, which can not be realized by other previous approaches.
-Specifically, by measuring the cross-scale dependence structures between brain signals from different channels, new inference about interactions among different brain regions can be carried out.
-One potential impact of this new tool is that it will enable neuroscientists to examine how long-term brain dynamics in one channel can impact short-term brain dynamics in another channel.
-This will be potentially useful to study associations between brain connectivity and cognitive functions; and the potential roles of altered brain connectivity in the development and progression of neurological and mental diseases.
-In addition to neuroscience, the proposed tool can be applied to other types of time series data.
-The systemic risk of the financial system got much attention in recent research like \cite{stock}, the framework also provides a new approach to identify the interconnecedness structure of the stocks, allowing us to determine the specific time scale that contains the crucial information.
+The proposed framework therefore provides both a new model and new estimation procedures for cross-scale dependence, which have not been realized by previous approaches.
+By measuring cross-scale dependence structures between different brain channels, the method provides new inference about localised interactions among brain regions.
+This is useful for studying associations between brain connectivity and cognitive function, including the role of altered brain connectivity in the development and progression of neurological and mental disorders.
+Although the main motivation is EEG-based brain connectivity, our proposed model can be used for time series data from other fields.
+For example, systemic risk in financial systems has received substantial attention \citep{stock,cen2025inference}, and the proposed framework provides a new approach to identifying inter-connectedness among stocks and the time scales that contain crucial information.